 Get exclusive member benefits & effect social change.
 Join Today

 Bacteria called Clostridium tetani cause tetanus.
 Spores of the bacteria can be found in dust, dirt, and animal droppings.
 Spores are small reproductive bodies produced by certain organisms.
-They are often very resistant to harsh environmental conditions, like high heat.
+They’re often resistant to harsh environmental conditions, such as high heat.

 A person can become infected when these spores enter the bloodstream through a cut or deep wound.
-The spores release the bacteria, which then spread throughout the body and produce a toxin called tetanospasmin.
+The bacteria spores then spread to the central nervous system and produce a toxin called tetanospasmin.
 This toxin is a poison that blocks the nerve signals from your spinal cord to your muscles.
 This can lead to severe muscle spasms.

 Tetanus infection has been associated with:

 Tetanus is not contagious from person to person.
-The infection occurs worldwide, but is more common in hot, damp climates with rich soil, and in densely populated areas.
+The infection occurs worldwide, but is more common in hot, damp climates with rich soil.
+It’s also more common in densely populated areas.

 Tetanus affects the nerves that control your muscles, which can lead to difficulty swallowing.
 You may also experience spasms and stiffness in various muscles, especially those in your jaw, abdomen, chest, back, and neck.